kgwinnup/tlsh/README.md

 TLSH tree implementation to index a set of hashes for the purpose of efficient nearest neighbor look-ups.

 TLSH is a fuzzy hashing algorithm that has the property of computing a distance metric between two hashes.
-This distance metric is what enables TLSH to construct TLSH trees or indexes for efficient nearest neighbor lookups.
+This distance metric is what enables TLSH to construct TLSH trees or indexes for efficient nearest neighbor lookups in large sets of TLSH hashes.

 ## References